Date September 2018

 Approximate net recovery on cost

 Shale gas wells use hydraulic fracturing technology to capture natural gas from shale deposits.
 Shale gas is then separated at the well into methane and ethane, both of which are sold to industrial users.
-The abundance of this low-cost shale gas has led to increased demand for ethane as prices hit historic lows in 2015.
-Although natural gas prices have been rising (which will impact ethane prices), historically, and on a worldwide basis, natural gases in the U.S. remain very low.
+The abundance of this low-cost shale gas has led to increased demand for ethane as prices hit historical lows in 2015.
+Although natural gas prices have been rising (which will impact ethane prices), historically, and on a worldwide basis, natural gases in the United States remain very low.

 The Petrochemical Manufacturing industry uses feedstock from natural gas or oil to produce petrochemicals, so purchasing these inputs represents the largest cost for industry operators.
 Due to the advancement of fracking and horizontal drilling technology taking place in the United States, there has been an increase in the U.S. production of oil and natural gas leading to companies re-shoring the manufacturing of petrochemicals and expanding their domestic operations.
 Ethane is also a significant key feedstock used in the manufacturing of ethylene, which in turn is used to manufacture a variety of petrochemical products such as polyethylene resin, one of the more widely used petrochemicals.
 Advancements in technology have created a copious amount of inexpensive feedstock for the industry, decreasing the prices of ethane.
 According to the Boston Consulting Group, the price of natural gas in the United States is about 2.6 to 3.8 times lower than competing countries.

 Timely appraisals to understand procurement, manufacturing, and storage related costs in this rapidly changing industry are critical to maintaining accurate values, while offsetting potential risks associated with ongoing volatility in commodity markets.